growdigital/natureworks.org.uk/content/blog/230518-what-happens.md

 Which means we will have unmanaged systemic change and spiralling temperature increases to 4-5°C.

 So, what do we do?
+What does climate resilience look like in society?